 The night before Bella Sophia and Nonna make dough.
 We deliver a very special Easter egg cookie and “S” cookies to Great Aunt Nancy Davi, who is going strong at 103 years of age!
 Her daughter, my Godmother Tina and her wonderful hubby Frank are in Sicily now.
 Wish I was with them!

 We all gather, keeping tradition alive.
 Auntie Fran and Nonna Cathy encourage us all.
 Everything is ready, thanks to my sister.
 She is a terrific organizer.
 The “S” Italian cookie dough was made by Nonna Cathy and Bella Sophia yesterday.
 It is individually portioned.
 All of the cousins and friends get their own bag of soft dough to shape and frost.

-Yummm…we can smell the vanilla and citrus (see prior post for “S” Italian cookie dough recipe).
+Yummm…we can smell the vanilla and citrus (click this link: “S” Italian cookie dough recipe).

 We color eggs for the Italian Easter baskets cookies.
 We also shape dough into traditional “S” shapes, making sure to keep some unfrosted for Bella Sophia’s Padrino.

 Auntie Fran has gone to the bakery.
 She has pre-baked sugar cookies and bakery quality made buttercream!
 We are all thrilled, adults and children all eager to taste.
 We set up a “kiddie” station, to frost these pre baked cookies.
 All little hands are busy.
 There is laughter and fun.
 This was a good plan, to have store bought cookies as an alternative.
 Flexibility is key, no need to wear ourselves out.
 We find that we need to balance hand-made and store bought.